hchacon4/wdn_project/README.md

 4) Train model
 5) Analyze results

-Further details can be found in README files in each folder.
+Further details can be found in README files within each folder.

 Use the same EPANET INP file throughout an given training pipeline.
 If new water network model is desired (i.e. new INP file), start anew from step one.